 What was once a hackathon has now evolved into a full-on incubator and startup battle.
 It is now more or less a platform for ideation where the goal would be to take participants from ideation to actually pushing out an MVP or minimum viable product.
 This would be done via a number of workshops and mentorship programs.

-One such programme took place on the 25th of February 2018 at the new IIT building located on Galle Road in Wellawatta.
-The workshop comprised of a number of speeches by speakers who shared their expert knowledge on the startup industry of Sri Lanka and how to successfully setup and launch a product in the Sri Lankan market.
+One such program took place on the 25th of February 2018 at the new IIT building located on Galle Road in Wellawatta.
+The workshop comprised of a number of speeches by speakers who shared their expert knowledge on the startup industry of Sri Lanka and how to successfully set up and launch a product in the Sri Lankan market.

 Carried out by Jamie Emmanuel of the Lankan Angel Network, this was an all-rounder session of sorts where participants learned the key factors of entrepreneurship.
 For example, the first step in your entrepreneurial journey would be to identify a problem in society.
 It doesn’t have to be a large scale one.
 Rather it can even be as small as finding a repairman to fix your electrical appliances.